 - How it feels or how intuitive workflows are to accomplish tasks.
 Includes experience with the vendor in how well they provide delivery and support.

 - How it looks or the desirability of the software and how well it is received by other users in their niche.

 A product can have a fantastic UI but a horrific UX, which is why we are focusing on UX — from login to logout, and everything in between.
 An end-to-end journey for you, the user.

 It can be harder than you think to identify a great solution that meets your team’s needs.
 The PwC Tech At Work research discovered that as companies introduce new technology, 90% of C-suite executives think they are paying attention to employee’s needs, while just 53% of employees agree.
-Due to the complex nature of GRC tasks, it’s especially critical for those evaluating GRC technology to gain staff feedback on the technology’s sufficiency in meeting their needs.
+Due to the complex nature of audit, risk, and compliance tasks, it’s especially critical for those evaluating technology to gain staff feedback on the technology’s sufficiency in meeting their needs.

 The True Cost of Bad UX

 Poorly designed UX can be costly.
 In some cases, it has been estimated that between 5 to 15 percent of IT hardware, software, and services projects have been abandoned as the result of poor usability, costing companies $150 billion.
 To make that sizable number more relatable, auditors using legacy GRC software might have to navigate 10+ clicks and drill up & down menus to document the test of design (TOD) and test of operating effectiveness (TOE) of a control — a seemingly simple task.